The Rolling Stones

 © Madeline Bocaro, 2020.
 No part of this site may be reproduced in whole or in part in any manner without permission of the copyright owner.

 Two prominent colors are represented on the album artwork and in its title; black and blue.
-They represent the Stones’ love of Black music (R&B, Soul, Reggae and Funk) and also for the Blues, all genres which comprise all of the album tracks.
+They represent the Stones’ love of Black music (R&B, Soul, Reggae and Funk) and also for the Blues, all genres which are featured on all of the album’s tracks.